AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 symbol.
 This symbol must refer to an object value containing rules configuration; keys are GNATcheck rules to enable; and values are objects containing rule parameters.
-A rule parameter value can be a boolean, an integer, a string or a list of strings.
+A rule parameter value can be a boolean, an integer, a string, or a list of strings.

 ::